 Balsamico di Modena

 Authentic DOP Balsamic di Modena can be 25 years in the making.
 Rich, thick and smooth, this vinegar goes with virtually anything Italian!
 Like a fine wine, it is complex with layers of flavour and comes to life on your palate.
-Try authentic balsamic vinegar with some chunks of Parmigiano Reggiano or fresh ripe strawberries; it blends perfectly and tastes incredible.
+Take a food tour in Modena (just 50 minutes away by car) and try authentic balsamic vinegar with some chunks of Parmigiano Reggiano or fresh ripe strawberries; it blends perfectly and tastes incredible.

 Culatello is the most expensive ham in the world, currently selling for over €110 per kilo!
 It is only produced in a very specific place near the Po river, close to Parma.
 The mists that roll off the river Po provide the perfect environment to produce this king of cured meats.